-For more on the chemistry of this effect go to the Smithsonian website.
+For more on the chemistry behind this effect go to the Smithsonian website.

 Sichuan pepper is not a pepper, and it’s not a peppercorn

-Normally just the husk (the pericarp) is used, which will have turned a lovely deep rose colour in the process of ripening and split open to release the black life it has hitherto held within it over the surrounding ground.
-So the seeds will have fallen out – you can see from the image above that they are empty.
-It’s no loss, as the flavour is in the husk, not the seed, which in any case is a bit gritty.
-However, if you are growing this ‘pepper’ for yourself, Mark Diacono recommends harvesting them slightly earlier when they still contain the seed because he advises that the pepper grinder deals with them better when they are still entire – McFadden warns against this, reporting that even ground seeds are ‘unpleasantly gritty and stick in your teeth’.
+But in most places, just the husk (the pericarp) is used, which will have turned a lovely deep rose colour.
+In the process of ripening it splits open to release the black life, the seeds, it has hitherto held within it over the surrounding ground.
+The seeds fall out and – as you can see from the image, it’s the rose-tinged empty husks which remain.
+The seeds are no loss, as the flavour is in the husk, and the seeds, in any case, are a bit gritty.
+However, if you are growing this ‘pepper’ for yourself, Mark Diacono recommends (in the book I quote from at the top of this post) harvesting them slightly earlier when they still contain the seed because he advises that the pepper grinder deals with them better when the husks and seeds are still entire – on the other hand, Christine McFadden warns against this, reporting that even ground seeds are ‘unpleasantly gritty and stick in your teeth’.

 Uses of Sichuan pepper

 Ground up, Sichuan pepper is one of the elements in Chinese five spice powder (the others are star anise, fennel, clove, and cinnamon).